All Products

 • Table Name

-If you select Table Name, the index created in the destination Elasticsearch instance has the same name as the table.
+If you select Table Name, the index created in the destination Elasticsearch instance uses the same name as the source table.

-You can configure the case-sensitivity policy for the names of databases, tables, and columns of the migration objects in the destination instance.
+You can configure how DTS handles case sensitivity for database, table, and column names in the destination instance.
 By default, DTS Default Policy is selected.
-You can also select a policy that is consistent with the source or destination database.
-For more information, see Case-sensitivity of object names in the destination database.
+You can also choose a policy consistent with the default behavior of either the source or destination database.
+For more information, see Case-sensitivity policy for object names in the destination database.

 Source Objects